PrefectHQ/prefect/docs/orchestration/faq/upgrading_1.0.md

 - Exceptions now imported from `prefect.exceptions` instead of `prefect.utilities.exceptions`.
 - Executors now imported from `prefect.executors` instead of `prefect.engine.executors`.

+These imports were available at both paths previously, but will only be available at the new path now.

 ## iCal recurrence rules schedules

 Prefect now supports rich recurrence rule scheduling following the iCal RRules standard and `dateutil` `rrule` module.
 This feature does not impact existing schedules using interval clocks, cron clocks, and so on, but provides convenient, new syntax for creating repetitive schedules.
 See [Recurrence Rule Clocks](/core/concepts/schedules.html#recurrence-rule-clocks) for details.